Articles , Glossary

 What Types of Graphics Are Used for Hero Images?

-The type of graphics for the hero image and the message they transfer depend on the goals for this particular webpage and the type of the website in general.
-It can be news that has to catch users immediately, the image reflecting the nature or the benefits of the offer or information, fresh publication that deserves the most attention, and so on.
-E-commerce websites often use hero images to present bestselling products, sales and special offers, strategical services, or hot deals.
+The type of graphics for the hero image and the message they convey depend on the goals for this particular webpage and the type of website in general.
+It can be news that has to catch users immediately, the image reflecting the nature or the benefits of the offer or information, a fresh publication that deserves the most attention, and so on.
+E-commerce websites often use hero images to present bestselling products, sales, special offers, strategic services, or hot deals.

 As for the type of graphics, the hero image may include the following.